brianparmstrong/electoral-college/README.md

-An Electoral College application available in open source!  (publishing to NPM soon)
+The first Electoral College application available in npm open source!

 This is currently configured for the 2020 Presidential Election.
 The following candidates are shown: